-The Iuventa mission set sail in 2016 to save lives at sea and in protest against Europe’s fortressed borders.
+Show MoreThe Iuventa mission set sail in 2016 to save lives at sea and in protest against Europe’s fortressed borders.
 Over the course of just one year, the crew of volunteers rescued more than 14,000 refugees and migrants in distress in the Mediterranean Sea.
 Italian authorities, however, seized the ship in August 2017 and after lengthy investigations issued members of the crew with an indictment for “facilitating irregular entry” of migrants to Italy.
+On 19 April 2024, after two years and over 40 hearings, the court of Trapani acquitted the defendants and discontinued the preliminary proceedings.
+The acquittal has far-reaching consequences.
+It goes beyond the individuals directly accused and affects the entire civilian sea rescue as an important pillar of solidarity with people on the move.
+It will also impact the legal framework surrounding such rescue operations, shaping the future of rescue efforts at sea.

 The case is demonstrative of an alarming trend in the criminalization of humanitarian work, shrinking civic space in a key area of human rights defense.

-The accusations against SAR workers and activists like the Iuventa crew are a severe attack on vital efforts by civil society actors to stand in solidarity with and defend the lives and fundamental rights of refugees and migrants.
+The accusations against search and rescue (SAR) workers and activists like the Iuventa crew are a severe attack on vital efforts by civil society actors to stand in solidarity with and defend the lives and fundamental rights of refugees and migrants.
 This is why already in November 2019, ECCHR submitted a letter to the UN Special Rapporteur on the Situation of Human Rights Defenders, asking her to intervene in the situation in Italy.
 ECCHR argued that the criminal investigations against the Iuventa crew and the subsequent smear campaign against them by Italian authorities violate the UN Declaration on Human Rights Defenders and the International Covenant on Civil and Political Rights.
 In October 2020, the special rapporteur publicly condemned Italy’s actions against the sea rescuers and demanded the charges be dropped.

 After Italy stopped its life-saving maritime mission in the Mediterranean, Mare Nostrum, in 2014, civil society organizations stepped in to save the lives of refugees and migrants in distress at sea – people who set out from Libya, where many of them face brutal conditions that ECCHR argues amount to crimes against humanity.

-Rescue at sea is not a crime under international law.
-Indeed, international maritime and human rights law obliges vessels to aid people in distress at sea.
-Civil society became active in search and rescue missions in the Mediterranean because national and European authorities failed to fulfil their international obligations there.
+Civil society became active in search and rescue missions in the Mediterranean because national and European authorities failed to fulfill their international obligations there.
 Following increasingly strict anti-immigration policies, European states such as Italy have even provided material and training support to Libyan authorities to ensure they intercept as many people as possible at sea for return to Libya, while simultaneously criminalizing civil society efforts to provide humanitarian aid at sea.

 On 10 February 2023, the longest preliminary hearing to date in the case of the four Iuventa defendants and others took place in Trapani, lasting nearly ten hours.
 It covered defense lawyers’ arguments against admissibility of the Italian government’s request to be added as joint plaintiffs (costituzione di parte civile), as well as the quality of Italian-German interpretation provided during Iuventa defendant Dariush Beigui’s questioning by police.